DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci-and-lambdatest.md

 ![Click Add Config to save the configuration](../../../images/circleci-lambdatest/circleci-config.png)

 CircleCI creates the `circleci-project-setup` branch in the repo and commits the `.circleci/config.yml` file to this branch.
-In this tutorial, you will commit and push your further changes to `circleci-project-setup`.
+In this tutorial, we commit and push further changes to `circleci-project-setup`.

 ## Step 4 - Specify LambdaTest Credentials